Why People Play Video Games

 “We all have basic psychological needs,” explains Rigby, who detailed gaming’s intrinsic allure in his book Glued to Games: How Videogames Draw Us In and Hold Us Spellbound.
 “These needs operate all the time – when we’re at work, or when we’re engaging in a softball league, or on weekends while we are -playing a video game.
 These needs are always operating.
 Games perfectly target several of these needs.”

 Our second psychological need is autonomy: the desire to feel independent or have a certain amount of control over our actions.
 This need pervades nearly every facet of our culture.
-The drive toward autonomy is why people instinctively dislike being manipulated; it’s why imprisonment is a punishment, and why we feel an innate urge to rebel against slavery.
+The drive toward autonomy is why people instinctively dislike being manipulated; it’s why imprisonment is a punishment, and we feel an innate urge to rebel against slavery.
 This need explains why game series that offer players a wealth of free choices – such as The Elder Scrolls or Grand Theft Auto – are so popular.

 “The terrible twos are a great example of the need for autonomy,” Rigby says.
 “It’s not terrible for the kid.
 It’s terrible for the parent who has to listen to their kid say ‘No’ all the time.
 What is that kid doing?
 The kid is showing their autonomy.
-They want to be in control of their destiny, and they’re verbally flexing that muscle for the first time.”
+They want to control their destiny, and they’re verbally flexing that muscle for the first time.”

 Games Are Work